-CTET/TET mock test contains questions that are highly expected to be asked in the upcoming CTET/UPTET/Maha TET exam.
+The given mock test contains important questions that have high chances to be asked in the upcoming TET exams.
 In every TET Exam, 30 multiple choice questions are asked from the Child Development and Pedagogy section, 30 are from Language I & Language II each, and 60 are from the subject chosen by the candidates such as Mathematics, EVS, Social Studies and Science.
 Have a look at the details of all TET Exams and the mock test below:

 The CBSE will be conducting the CTET Exam on 8th December 2019 for both Paper I & Paper II.
 The exam will be conducted in written Pen & Paper Mode.
 Candidates need to mark their answers on the OMR Sheet.
 The 150 multiple-choice questions will be asked from sections like - Child Development and Pedagogy; Language 1, Language 2, EVS and Mathematics/Social Studies/Science sections.